-GVQ Investment Management Limited 14 September 2017
+GVQ Investment Management Limited 1 October 2019

-Top 10 Investee Company Review (as at 30 June 2017)
+Top 10 Investee Company Review (as at 30 June 2019)

-4imprint Group is a leading direct marketer of promotional products with an international network of companies in North America and the UK.
-It processed over one million customised orders in 2016.
+4imprint is a leading direct marketer of promotional products in North America and the UK.
+It processes over one million customised orders.
 We have been involved with the company since a change of management in 2003.
-Following the disposal of Brand Addition, virtually all of the profits of the group are generated by the fast growing US business.
+Virtually all of the profits of the group are generated by the fast growing US business.
 The company has a significant net cash balance.
-Funds managed by the Investment Manager currently hold approximately 3% of the company's equity.
+Funds managed by the Investment Manager currently hold approximately 2% of the company's equity.